Dasharo/docs/docs/unified/novacustom/features.md

 active only if the device is not connected to a power adapter.
 - Battery bypass mode - when the device is connected to a proper power adapter it is powered directly from the adapter.
 The battery will start charging only when the current charge falls below the lower charge threshold.
-When the upper threshold is achieved the battery is physically disconnected from the system and does not experience any excessive wear.
-If you are using the device like a desktop computer, having it constantly connected to the power adapter, consider lowering the charge thresholds to about 70-80% to lower the battery wear over time by keeping it at a lower charge level.
+When the upper threshold is achieved the battery is physically disconnected from the systemand and does not experience any excessive wear.
+If you are using the device like a desktop computer, having it constantly connected to the power adapter, consider lowering the charge thresholds to about 70-80%.
+By keeping the battery at a lower charge level the battery wear overtime can be reduced.
 - Hybrid mode - the device is powered from the battery and the power adapter at the same time.
 This mode activates only when the power adapter can't provide enough power to the system.
 The battery will start charging only if the current charge